Not a Traditional First Dia de Reyes Celebration

 Known as ‘El Dia de Reyes’ (Three Kings Day), January the 6th represents the height of the Christmas season.
 The date marks the culmination of the twelve days of Christmas and commemorates the three wise men who traveled from afar, bearing gifts for the infant baby Jesus.

 The night before Día de Reyes, my son wrote a letter to the Three Kings and left it out for them.
 We also left our a pile dry grass on our front porch for the Three Kings’ camels to eat.
 I’m not known for planning these things ahead of time so we didn’t go out to get real hay.
 You know what, my son was just as happy using the grass.
-Before my Spidey went to bed, he asked my husband if camels and dogs got along because he was afraid our dogs would scare off the camels. <3
+Before oldest son went to bed, he asked my husband, “Do camels and dogs got along?
+Because I’m afraid our dogs might scare off the camels.”
+My heart melted.

-The next morning the boys woke up before I did.
+The next morning mis chiquitos woke up before I did.
 The first thing I heard was “Mom!
 We got presents!!”
 They insisted to check if the camels had eaten all their ‘food’.
-Of course, they had
+Of course, they had.

 So maybe our celebration wasn’t as traditional as in some homes.
 What’s awesome is that we have our own celebrations and now traditions.
 In future holidays, we can learn more about each king and the gifts they brought to Jesus.